 I have dedicated this page to answer all of the questions which I get asked on a regular basis.
 Here I can provide far more detail, than I could in a e-mail response.

 A: Yes!
 Although I have a bucket list the length of my arm, I am only too happy to hear your video suggestions.
 If I like your idea enough, you may just see it in a future video!
 Your best chance for me to see it, is for you to email me: Contact Page

-A: Sorry but that is a question only you can answer.
-Woodworking is such a varied hobby and the tools which you should acquire first varies from person to person.
+A: Sorry, but that is a question only you can answer.
+Woodworking is such a varied hobby that the tools which you should acquire first varies from person to person.
 All I can recommend to any prospective woodworker is to decide what projects you intent to build first, and buy the tools needed for those projects.
 After a short time woodworking you begin to find which tools to feel you need to purchase next.
-Good places to start in terms of machinery are a tablesaw and bandsaw, both these machines are very versatile and you will most likely find yourself using them regularly.
+Good places to start, in terms of machinery, are a tablesaw and bandsaw, both these machines are very versatile and you will most likely find yourself using them regularly.

 Q: Where do you buy your wood from?